theochem/horton/doc/user_part.rst

 Dispersion coefficients  X                           X                           [tkatchenko2009]_ spherical decomposition  X
-ESP due to each AIM      X                                                       [becke1988_poisson]_ ESP due to proatom       X                           X                           [becke1988_poisson]_ Wiberg bond order        X
+ESP due to each AIM      X                                                       [becke1988_poisson]_ ESP due to pro-atom       X                           X                           [becke1988_poisson]_ Wiberg bond order        X
 Kohn-Sham response       X
 **Extra options**
 Symmetry analysis                                    X
 ======================== =========================== =========================== ============

-Note that Gaussian cube files can be generated with many other codes like CPMD, ADF, Siesta, Crystal, etc. The output of all these program should be compatible with Horton.
+Note that Gaussian cube files can be generated from other programs like CPMD, ADF, Siesta, Crystal, etc. The output of all these program should be compatible with Horton.
 Horton can partition all-electron and pseudo-potential wavefunctions.
-However, for all-electron partitioning with CPart, very fine grids are required.
+However, very fine grids are required for all-electron partitioning with CPart.

-For all the Hirshfeld variants, one must first set up a database of proatomic densities, preferably at the same level of theory used for the molecular computation.
+For all the Hirshfeld variants, you must first set up a database of pro-atomic densities, preferably at the same level of theory used for the molecular computation.
 The script ``horton-atomdb.py`` facilitate the setup of such a database.